 Textures and Materials

 In the earlies ’80s, designers used salvaged and distressed materials to create an air of urban apocalypse, a technique that remains in heavy rotation today.
 Lush materials like velvet and fur are also welcome.
-The key to texture in postmodernism is layering.
+The key to texture in Postmodern Interior Design is layering.

 Shape and Line